ibm-messaging/mq-mqi-nodejs/README.md

 environment and platform.
 This is just one example; read the KnowledgeCenter for more options if you need them.

+## Containers

+The samples directory includes a Dockerfile that can be used as the basis of generating an independent container to run MQ programs.
+The **run.docker** script builds and executes the container.
+Environment variables are used in the Dockerfile and the script to control connection to the queue manager.

 ## History

 See [CHANGES](CHANGES.md).